DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 *Don’t ask.
 Listen.* RAE encouraged.

 He let the world stack: the tick of Milo’s watch; the buzz of the tram’s roof hardware cooling; the crosswalk beeper’s three-note pattern for the visually impaired.
-Beneath it all, a low, steady vibration from somewhere in the concrete—the grid feeding the signal box, maybe.
+Beneath it all, a low, steady vibration from somewhere in the concrete - the grid feeding the signal box, maybe.
 It sat at a frequency his teeth wanted to count.

 His jaw unclenched on a number that felt earned instead of handed over.